Karabo-Maphoto01/Student-Management-System/README.md

 - README.md # Project documentation

 # Learning Outcomes
--Understanding classes and objects in Java -Implementing CRUD operations (Create, Read, Update, Delete) -Using ArrayList for dynamic data storage
+- Understanding classes and objects in Java
+- Implementing CRUD operations (Create, Read, Update, Delete)
+- Using ArrayList for dynamic data storage
--Building a menu-driven program using Scanner
+- Building a menu-driven program using Scanner
--Input validation and basic error handling
+- Input validation and basic error handling

  Future Improvements
 - Save student records to a file or database